Pinpoint tests of the instrument cluster

 Yes

 REPAIR the electrical circuit.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No

-INSTALL a new instrument panel.
-For more information, refer to Instrument panel available in this section.
-CHECK the system is working properly.
+INSTALL a new instrument cluster.
+For more information, refer to Instrument Cluster in this section.
+CHECK that the system is operating correctly.

 PINPOINT TEST B: SPEEDOMETER DOES NOT WORK